Feeling Stressed? A Doctor's One-Day Plan To Balance Cortisol Levels

 - Immune system imbalances leading to more frequent infections, reactivation of old viruses, allergies, inflammation, and even autoimmune disease

 In fact, most long-term chronic health problems can be traced to disturbances in the natural cortisol pattern.
-For example, obesity, digestive problems, diabetes, and even cancer have been linked to disturbances in cortisol rhythm.
-So resetting your cortisol rhythm, which is what we're really getting at when we talk about "resetting our adrenals," is one of the most important steps we can take to feel in balance in our lives now and ensure our health for the long term.
+For example, obesity, digestive problems, and diabetes, have been linked to disturbances in cortisol rhythm.
+So resetting your cortisol rhythm, which is what we're really getting at when we talk about "resetting our adrenals," is one of the most important steps we can take to feel in balance in our lives now and ensure our health for the long term.*

 Everything you need to reset your cortisol rhythm

-Resetting your cortisol rhythm doesn't require any fancy foods, crazy diet plans, supplements, or dance steps.
+Resetting your cortisol rhythm doesn't require any fancy foods, crazy diet plans, or dance steps.
 It's actually shockingly simple.
 It does, however, require a commitment to reclaiming rhythm in your life.
 But who doesn't want that?

 Here are six simple steps to resetting your cortisol rhythm and with it your adrenal stress response.